Publication Ethics

 • Competing Research: If reviewers are working on similar research or have published on similar topics, they may have a competing interest in promoting their own work over that of the authors.

-• Past Review Decisions: Reviewers might have previously reviewed another manuscript from the same authors and formed opinions or judgments about their research that could affect their assessment of the current manuscript.
+• Past Review Decisions: Reviewers might have previously reviewed similar manuscript from the same or other authors and formed opinions or judgments about the research that could affect their assessment of the current manuscript.

 • Preconceived Notions: Reviewers may have preconceived notions about the topic or research area that could impact their ability to provide an unbiased evaluation.